- Being diagnosed with a serious illness like HIV can have a big emotional impact.

-- There’s a lot you can do to look after your emotional wellbeing.
+- There’s a lot you can do to look after your mental health.

-One reason for this may be HIV-related stigma, in other words the prejudices and negative attitudes that some people have about HIV.
-Stigma is one of the reasons that some people end up having quite negative feelings about themselves in relation to their HIV diagnosis.
-It can be difficult for anybody, including people living with HIV, to avoid being exposed to the negative and inaccurate ideas and beliefs that have developed about HIV.
+One reason for this may be HIV-related stigma.
+Stigma is the word used to describe the negative beliefs and attitudes that some people have about HIV.
+Stigma is one of the reasons that some people with HIV end up feeling bad about themselves because of their diagnosis.
+It can be difficult for anybody, including people living with HIV, to avoid some of the harmful ideas and beliefs that exist about HIV.

-Also, some of the groups most affected by HIV in the UK (such as gay men, migrants and drug users) are more likely to have mental health problems, because of the stresses associated with being marginalised from mainstream society.
-Women are more likely to experience mental health difficulties than men.
+Some of the groups most affected by HIV in the UK (such as gay men, migrants and drug users) are more likely to have mental health problems.
+Women are also more likely to experience mental health problems compared to men.

-Some anti-HIV drugs can affect your emotional and mental health.
-If you have had mental health problems in the past, it is helpful to tell your HIV doctor this when you start discussing treatment options.
-That way, the most appropriate anti-HIV drugs for you can be prescribed.
+Some anti-HIV medication can affect your emotional and mental health too.
+Tell your HIV doctor if you have a history of mental health problems when you start discussing treatments.
+That way, they can prescribe the right anti-HIV medication for you.

 Adjusting to life with HIV